Responsible Business Forum on Food and Agriculture 2016

 Hilary has worked in the field of responsible sourcing for over 15 years, and since 2004 has been Director of The Forest Trust, an international not-for-profit organisation, where she heads up TFT’s programme teams in the UK, and field teams in Indonesia.
 Hilary is passionate about social justice and has visited numerous raw material extraction sites and factories in Asia, with the aim of mitigating environmental impact, protecting community rights and improving workers conditions.
 She believes that companies committed to making their supply chains transparent and pushing then for transformation are those that lead the way in making products more responsible.

-Imran Nasrullah Chief Executive Officer, Louis Dreyfus Company, Indonesia
+Imran Nasrullah Chief Executive Officer Louis Dreyfus Company, Indonesia

-Imran NasrullahChief Executive Officer,
+Imran NasrullahChief Executive Officer

 Louis Dreyfus Company, Indonesia

-Imran is the Chief Executive Officer – Indonesia for Louis Dreyfus Commodities.
+Imran is the Chief Executive Officer – Indonesia for Louis Dreyfus Company.
 He has joined the Group since in early 2015.
 Prior to his joining the Group, Imran has managed significant business portfolios over the course of his career, and has over 15 years of experience as a senior manager and global business builder within the agri-commodities industry.
-He joins Louis Dreyfus Commodities from Cargill Energy Transportation and Metals Singapore, where he was the Director Sales and Marketing Business Development, South East Asia and Pakistan.
+He joins Louis Dreyfus Company from Cargill Energy Transportation and Metals Singapore, where he was the Director Sales and Marketing Business Development, South East Asia and Pakistan.
 Prior to this role, Imran managed the Asian Chartering desk at Cargill Ocean Transportation Singapore, and also led the startup of their China domestic freight desk.

 Irfan Anwar Chairman, Indonesian Coffee Exporters and Industries Association